A Close Look at Higher Self and Ego

 Ego vs Higher Self: Primal Instincts

-Ego is the regulatory part of us that instructs us to eat, sleep, gives us that “flight or fight” instinct, and is a form of you that has been formed out of the social constructs of your life.
+The ego is the regulatory part of us that instructs us to eat, and sleep.
+It also is involved with our “flight or fight” instinct.
+Our ego is a form that has been formed out of the social constructs of our lives.
 It is a sense of our identity, and it is what we view ourselves to be in front of everyone else in our lives.

 The ego regulates both our conscious and subconscious.
-This means it will act as that little voice in your head that is telling you what you should and shouldn’t do.
+This means it will act as that little voice in your head that is telling you what you should and shouldn’t do, what you can and can’t do.

 How is Higher Self Defined?